lisefrac/redtrilliumgardens.com/content/posts/whats-growing-2024/index.md

 Note that there's no guarantee we will have these exact plants.
 Gardening, and nature, follow their own rules, and we're still learning to grow many of these.

-(Plus I'll probably buy more seeds before spring).
+(And let's be real, I'll probably buy more seeds before spring!)

 ### Native Plants

 #### Purchased Seeds

 These were all purchased from either [Wild Seed Project](https://wildseedproject.net/) or [Prairie Moon Nursery](https://www.prairiemoon.com/).
 We tend to prefer WSP, as they are based out of Maine, meaning they have a more local ecotype than the ones from Prairie Moon Nursery (which is based out of Minnesota).
-However, not all species are available with Wild Seed Project
+However, not all species are available with Wild Seed Project.

 - Agalinis tenuifolia - slender false foxglove
 - Ageratina altissima - white snakeroot